Tejas-Bh/fsp/README.md

 # error template html file in templates/
 error_template = "error.html"
 ```
-The parameters from `config.toml` are can be accessed through the `fsp` variable.
+The parameters from `config.toml` can be accessed through the `fsp` variable.

 **Example config.toml usage in template**:
 ```html